jweisgarber/data-structures-walkthrough/1-queues.md

 person in line is the first person to be helped.
 This is exactly what the queue data structure does in programming.
 The first thing to enter the queue will be the first thing to leave the queue.
 Just like the car lifts below, the first to leave will be the first to arrive.
-There is an order that is followed with queues, and they maintain that order
+There is an order that is followed with queues, and they maintain that order.
 ![Gondolas](/Pictures/pexels-max-mishin-10025723.jpg)

 ## i.
 Using the structure in C#